zhiyuan-95/db-vae/README.md

 2. Under the chosen hyperparameters and fairness metric, no clear demographic bias reduction is observed

-3. These findings do not constitute a negative result for DB-VAE in general, but instead highlight the importance of:

-  a. broader hyperparameter exploration,

-  b. sufficient model capacity,

-  c. calignment between debiasing mechanisms and evaluation metrics
+3. These findings do not constitute a negative result for DB-VAE in general, but instead highlight the importance of: broader hyperparameter exploration, sufficient model capacity, calignment between debiasing mechanisms and evaluation metrics

 This work is intended as an empirical study under constrained resources, rather than a definitive evaluation of DB-VAE’s fairness potential.